Pelvic Floor Physiotherapy

 What is involved in a session?

-- Your Pelvic Floor Physio will go through a details verbal assessment of your medical and physical history in relation to your pelvic floor.
+- Your Pelvic Floor Physio will go through a detailed verbal assessment of your medical and physical history in relation to your pelvic floor.

 - Often an internal examination is advised for best practice to assess the strength, integrity and function of your pelvic floor muscles.
 This examination will only be performed if the client gives full consent.
 With this examination, we gain a much more individual specific idea of how your pelvic floor works which then allows us to give you the best rehabilitation plan possible.